WhileTrueThenDream/WebhookIFTTT_arduinoMkr1010Wifi/README.md

 - #define KEY "yyyyyyyyyyy"                                     /* IFTTT Key */

-(*)
-IFTT Key:
+- IFTT Key:
-press "documentation" in
+Go to:
 https://ifttt.com/maker_webhooks
+and press "documentation"

-IFTT Trigger:
+- IFTT Trigger:
+Go to
 https://ifttt.com/applets/
-Select the "Webhook"
+and elect the "Webhook"

+- Docu:
-(*)IFTT Webhook to be configured in iftt site, see instructions there
+IFTT Webhook to be configured in iftt site, see instructions there
 ******************************************************************************************************************************
 ## API

 int SendIFTTTWebhookRequest(WiFiSSLClient client, int value1, float value2, char* str_value3);
 Values to be received in your e-mail triggered by a Webhook event:
-value1: integer value to be sent
+- value1: integer value to be sent
-value2: float value to be sent
+- value2: float value to be sent
-value3: text to be sent3
+- value3: text to be sent3

 ******************************************************************************************************************************
 ## DISCLAIMER:
 - These are the sources for my hobby project
 - Not fully tested
 - If you find bugs I'm eager to receive your feedback
+- Code is c-oriented although files are .cpp
 ******************************************************************************************************************************
 ## Contact
  whiletruethendream@gmail.com